nkostic/mysite/src/routes/blog/the-best-of-2023.md

 npx svelte-migrate@latest svelte-4
 ```

-To everyone's surprise not long after Svelte 4 release, Svelte 5's announcement and preview arrived, introducing 'Runes' – a feature akin to signals.
+Svelte 5's announcement was made as part of Svelte 4 release notes and the preview arrived later in the year, introducing 'Runes' – a feature akin to signals.
 Experience it [here](https://svelte-5-preview.vercel.app/docs/introduction).
 Anyone remember how great KnockoutJS was!

 SvelteKit 2.0 is out!
 Among many upgrades new version integrates Vite 5 and is now offering shallow routing with [pushState](https://kit.svelte.dev/docs/modules#$app-navigation-pushstate) and [replaceState](https://kit.svelte.dev/docs/modules#$app-navigation-replacestate).